 The normal arrangements for the treatment of complaints at Wouldham All Saints School are used for complaints about provision made for special educational needs.
-We encourage parents to discuss their concerns with Class teacher, Family Lead, Inclusion Lead, Deputy Head or Headteacher to resolve the issue before making the complaint formal to the Chair of the governing body.
+We encourage parents to discuss their concerns with Class teacher, Inclusion Lead, one of the Assistant Heads or Headteacher to resolve the issue before making the complaint formal to the Chair of the governing body.